IonutCiuta/Advent-of-Code-2020/README.md

 for part 2 made my initial solution worthless.
 Just as a reference, the implementation for part 1 processed about **1 mil. turns** in **6 minutes**🤯 I assume the biggest overhead was due to the crude queue implementation.
 Final version for part 2 actually finishes in **6 sec** 🙌🏻
+* Day 16 was not that hard, but it was a lot of work.
+The main thing I was missing for part 2 was the understanding that a field can satisfy multiple rules, but there is only one field which satisfies exactly one rule.
+Then it was `easy`.
+Also, multiply ints is a good indication that the result might be long(er)